OscarGVelasco/ClusterFoldSimilarity/README.md

 Now, we process the new single-cell dataset from mouse, and we calculate the similarity scores between the 3 independent datasets.

-This time we will make use of the option parallel=TRUE:
+This time we will make use of the option parallel=TRUE.
+We can set the specific number of CPUs to use using `BiocParallel::register()`

 ```{r}